Dentures in Folsom, CA at Esthetic Reflections

 Q: How do I clean my dentures?

 A: Brushing dentures with regular toothpaste and toothbrushes can damage them.
 Those products are designed to clean the very strong enamel on natural teeth, and may scratch or degrade the acrylic or porcelain your dentures are made of.
-Instead, Dr. Chen and Dr. Skelton will show you how to use a special denture brush and cleaner to clean food and bacteria out of your dentures by hand before soaking them in a cleaning solution overnight.
+Instead, Dr. Skelton, Dr. Chen and Dr. Bernadett will show you how to use a special denture brush and cleaner to clean food and bacteria out of your dentures by hand before soaking them in a cleaning solution overnight.

 Q: How long do dentures last?